madanyc/workfront-learn.en/help/fusion/2-understand-the-basics/access-previous-versions-walkthrough.md

 >[!TIP]
 >
->For step-by-step instructions on completing the walkthrough, refer to the Adobe Workfront Fusion activity book.
+>For step-by-step instructions on completing the walkthrough, go to the [Access previous versions walkthrough](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/fusion/exercises/access-previous-versions.html?lang=en) exercise.

 ## Add to your terminology